algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/DIJKInfo.md

 weights and ensure "Weights" is set to "As input"; run BFS with the same graph).

+Compare and contrast Dijkstra's algorithm with Prim's algorithm for computing minimal spanning trees.
+If there are no end nodes specified, what is the key difference between these two algorithms?

 In AIA, the coding of various graph algorithms is designed to show their similarity.
 Iterative DFS, breadth first search, Dijkstra's shortest path algorithm, heuristic search and Prim's minimal spanning